telesimon/www/README.md

 Show the mesh secure connection for IoT devices, sensors, cameras, cars

+**eSIM-Driven IoT** mottos emphasizes Telesimon’s focus on enhancing IoT solutions with the integration of eSIM technology and Edge Cloud capabilities, highlighting the seamless connectivity, enhanced monitoring, and security features.

 #### Mesh Network Icon
 - **Central node**: This represents a central hub in the IoT network.
 - **Connecting lines**: These lines represent the mesh connectivity, indicating how devices are interconnected.